 Inappropriate time logged to your Work Diary needs to be fixed right away.
 How you go about fixing this problem depends on whether you discovered the problem when the app takes a snapshot, later during the week, or after the Work Diary is locked.

 - When the Upwork desktop app takes a snapshot (with Notify enabled in the Preferences), it shows it to you in the corner of your screen.
 You have a few moments to delete the snapshot (and its associated activity) if you weren't really working.
 If you're done working, toggle logging to OFF.

-- If it’s after noon UTC on Monday (or you can no longer edit your Work Diary because the contract ended), you can issue a refund to your client.
+- If it’s after 12:00 UTC on Monday (or you can no longer edit your Work Diary because the contract ended), you can issue a refund to your client.

 Blacked-Out Screen Snapshots

-On the Linux and Windows versions of the Upwork desktop app, the most common cause for black screenshots in your Work Diary is a setting called Stop while computer is locked or screensaver is on.
-This stops the time tracker from taking screen shots, and resumes when the computer is unlocked or the screen saver is deactivated.
+On the Linux and Windows versions of the Upwork desktop app, the most common cause for black screenshots in your Work Diary is a setting called Stop while the computer is locked or screensaver is on.
+This stops the time tracker from taking screenshots and resumes when the computer is unlocked or the screen saver is deactivated.

 You may have worked in the 10-minute span before or after the computer was locked or the screen saver was in use.
 When this happens, the Work Diary shows a black screen for that segment (since the computer was locked when the snapshot was taken), but still uploads the activity so that you get credit for the work you performed.
 Without this preference selected, the Work Diary would show a snapshot of the screensaver or locked screen for these segments.

 You have two options if you want to avoid the black screenshots